Chart Color Schemes

 Educational achievement in Port Melbourne Industrial places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Port Melbourne Industrial has a significantly higher educational attainment than broader benchmarks.
-55.2% of its residents aged 15 and above hold university qualifications, compared to 30.4% nationally and 33.4% in Victoria.
-The area's most common qualification is the Bachelor degree at 35.5%, followed by postgraduate qualifications (16.5%) and graduate diplomas (3.2%).
-Vocational credentials are also prominent, with 25.7% of residents holding them – advanced diplomas (13.1%) and certificates (12.6%).
+Educational attainment in Port Melbourne Industrial significantly surpasses broader benchmarks, with 55.2% of residents aged 15+ holding university qualifications compared to the national average of 30.4% and the Victorian average of 33.4%.
+This substantial educational advantage positions the area strongly for knowledge-based opportunities.
+Bachelor degrees are the most prevalent at 35.5%, followed by postgraduate qualifications (16.5%) and graduate diplomas (3.2%).
+Trade and technical skills feature prominently, with 25.7% of residents aged 15+ holding vocational credentials – advanced diplomas (13.1%) and certificates (12.6%).

 Frequently Asked Questions - Education